 Mike Sharpe

 A College of Arts and Sciences experience at K-State can truly be a stepping stone to success—for a career, for exploration of your passions, and possibly even for love!
-Alum Mike Sharpe (’90) found all three of these to be true of his time at K-State.
+Alum Mike Sharpe ’90 found all three at K-State.

-The feeling of belonging Sharpe felt gave him a great place to start, and the high-quality academic and extracurricular opportunities at K-State guided him toward his future.
+The feeling of belonging gave him a great place to start, and the high-quality academic and extracurricular opportunities guided him toward his future.
 One particularly impactful Arts and Sciences class he took was Anatomy and the Human Body, a course which students to this day continue to enjoy and benefit from.

 “Never in my wildest dreams did I think I would ever have the opportunity to work on a human cadaver,” said Sharpe.
 “But in Human Body I did.
 It took a while for me to get accustomed to smell of formaldehyde – but the unforgettable experience of learning about the human body in this environment was indescribable.”

 Not only did he thrive in the innovative courses he took, but he also took advantage of opportunities outside of the classroom.
 Sharpe served as a student manager with the K-State Men’s Basketball team in 1987-1988 under coach Lon Kruger.
-During his two seasons with the team, he got real-life experience in a field about which he was passionate.
-Not only did he get to explore his passion helping the team, but he also gained experience that would help him throughout his life.
+During his two seasons with the team, he got real-life experience and a chance to explore his passion and gain experience that would help him throughout his life.

 “The incredible opportunity I had with the basketball team helped me learn many of the coaching techniques and strategies that I utilized later in my career,” said Sharpe.
 “The time I spent around the coaches and players also enabled me to develop some very strong networking connections that benefitted me in my career path—it was truly an invaluable experience.”